uwasystemhealth/IndEAA/mkdocs/docs/developer/coding_standards.md

     - routing - this corresponds to `course_id`
     - anywhere else - this corresponds to `courseID` the unit code of the course.

+Furthermore, `_id` fields in the backend are treated as objects.
+So, if you need to compare IDs, refer [here](https://stackoverflow.com/questions/11637353/comparing-mongoose-id-and-strings).